 * * * * * *

-Jonathan Pompan is Of Counsel and Damon W.D.
-Wright is Partner at Venable LLP in the Washington, DC office.
+Jonathan Pompan is Of Counsel in the Washington, DC office.
 Mr. Pompan represents nonprofit and for-profit companies in regulated industries in a wide variety of areas such as before the Consumer Financial Protection Bureau, compliance with applicable federal and state regulations, and in connection with Federal Trade Commission and state investigations and law enforcement actions.
 Mr. Wright advises and represents companies in commercial litigation, government investigations, and consumer protection matters, including actions under the FCPA and FCRA.

 This article is not intended to provide legal advice or opinion and should not be relied on as such.
 Legal advice can only be provided in response to a specific fact situation.